niller-g/mlops/reports/README.md

 > *before the service crashed.*
 >
 > Answer:

 For unit testing, we rely on pytest with a `test_api.py` file to ensure the `"/infer"` endpoint returns a valid response, and we mock the underlying model to avoid loading large files every time.
 We also conducted a basic load test with Locust, using a script (`locust_tests.py`) that spawns a small number of simulated users (2–5).
 Each user selects random prompts and occasionally sets a `max_length` to see if our API can handle multiple requests concurrently.
 We didn’t push for high concurrency or specifically tune response times, since we’re running on CPU and mostly wanted to confirm the API wouldn’t crash under a modest load.
 Even under those limited conditions, requests completed in a reasonable time, which is fine for our current demo.

---- question 25 fill here ---

 ### Question 26